Blog

 Online-only services: As digital nomads increasingly rely on online services, they may lack traditional PoA documents, such as paper bank statements or utility bills.

-Tips for obtaining a valid Proof of Address while on the move
+Tips for obtaining a valid proof of address while on the move

 Despite the challenges, digital nomads can take the following steps to obtain a valid PoA while on the move: